-Our CEO and President resigned on March 31, 2015 and we have appointed an interim CEO.
-No assurance can be made about the impact that this change in management will have on the Company and its business plans (including our regulatory and clinical plans and relationships) nor as to when we will hire a permanent CEO.
+Our former Chief Executive Officer ("CEO") and President resigned on March 31, 2015 and we have appointed an interim CEO.
+No assurance can be made as to when we will hire a permanent CEO.
 The existing management team is actively managing the business in accordance with a business strategy approved by the board of directors.